China World Hotel, Beijing

-China World Hotel, Beijing (中国大饭店) is a five-star hotel of the Hong Kong-based Shangri-La Hotels and Resorts group (香格里拉酒店集團).

-It is located next to The China World Trade Center in Chaoyang District, the central business district of Beijing, China, and attached to the China World Mall.
+The China World Hotel, Beijing (中国大饭店) is a five-star hotel attached to the China World Mall and next to The China World Trade Center in Chaoyang District, the central business district of Beijing, China.
+It is operated by the Hong Kong–based Shangri-La Hotels and Resorts group (香格里拉酒店集團).

 History

-The Shangri-La China World Hotel was built in 1989 and opened in August 1990 next to Guomao Subway Station in Beijing’s Chaoyang District.
+The China World Hotel was built in 1989 and opened in August 1990, next to Guomao Subway Station in Beijing’s Chaoyang District.

 The hotel has a 2,000-capacity Conference Hall, and an 800-seat Grand Ballroom.

 Design and construction

 The interior design was developed by LRF Designers Limited and renovated in 2003.
-Wilson Associates, led by Trisha Wilson, handled the renovation and employed “contemporary Asian artwork, soothing earthtone fabrics and rich furnishings [to] unify traditional style with local character.”
+Wilson Associates, led by Trisha Wilson, handled the renovation and employed “contemporary Asian artwork, soothing earthtone fabrics, and rich furnishings [to] unify traditional style with local character.”

 Features

 Rooms and suites

-The rooms of the hotel were developed by LRF Designers Limited and number 716, of which 622 are guest rooms, and 94 are Suites.
-Suites include the Premier (38), Executive (44), Grand Garden Suite (6), Specialty (4), Beijing Suite (1) and China Suite (1), which measures 280 square meters.
+The rooms of the hotel were developed by LRF Designers Limited and number 716, of which, 622 are guest rooms, and 94 are Suites.
+Suites include the Premier (38), Executive (44), Grand Garden Suite (6), Specialty (4), Beijing Suite (1), and China Suite (1), which measures 280 square meters.

 Restaurants

-The hotel holds four specialty restaurants serving a variety of international cuisines under Executive Chinese Chef Kenny Chan, as well as one bar, The Lobby Lounge, where live classical music is performed nightly.
+The hotel holds four specialty restaurants serving a variety of international cuisines, under Executive Chinese Chef Kenny Chan, as well as one bar, The Lobby Lounge, where live classical music is performed nightly.